vialectrum/vialectrum-server/HOWTO.md

 ### Step 14.
 Join us on IRC, subscribe to the server thread

-Say hi to the dev crew, other server operators and fans on irc.freenode.net #electrum and we'll try to congratulate you on supporting the community by running an Electrum node
+Say hi to the dev crew, other server operators and fans on irc.freenode.net #vialectrum and we'll try to congratulate you on supporting the community by running an Vialectrum node

-If you're operating a public Electrum server please subscribe to or regulary check the following thread: https://bitcointalk.org/index.php?topic=85475.0
+If you're operating a public Vialectrum server please subscribe to or regulary check the following thread: https://bitcointalk.org/index.php?topic=85475.0
-It'll contain announcements about important updates to Electrum server required for a smooth user experience.
+It'll contain announcements about important updates to Vialectrum server required for a smooth user experience.